Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Chalice of blood is not very interresting but very strong not sure how to fix it though.

-Talisman of Foresight is kinda weak because it offers no combat utility.
-It would be more usefull if it provided/improved mind vision like the tier 2 skill from the Huntress.
-Maybe extra information about enemies: How long until the eyeball shoots, Enemy viewing distance and if it sees you yet, etc. Also if the scry hits an enemy you will dodge their next attack.
+Talisman of Foresight provides extra information about enemies: How long until the eyeball shoots, Enemy viewing distance and if it sees you yet, etc.

 Timekeeper's Hourglass should have the ability to revert the user to a state a few turns earlier like health and maybe position.